syncfusion-content/blazor-docs/blazor/visual-studio-integration/download-and-installation.md

 4. Click the **Modify** button.

 5. After the installation is complete, open Visual Studio.
-You can now use Syncfusion extensions from the Visual Studio under the **Extensions** menu.
+You can now use Syncfusion&reg; extensions from the Visual Studio under the **Extensions** menu.

      ![SyncfusionMenu](images/SyncfusionMenu.png)